jboss-gpe/processFlowProvision/README.txt

   - Please contact Red Hat to discuss support details for BRMS "Deployable"

 FEATURES
 1)  automated provisioning
-    - Automates provisioning of BRMS deployable libraries on JBoss EAP 5.1
+    - Automates provisioning of BPMS deployable libraries on domain-mode EAP 6.1.1
-    - Automates Hornetq or MRG-M standalone configuration
+    - Automates Hornetq / JBoss A-MQ configurations
-    - Provides PostgreSQL and mysql configuration templates
+    - Provides PostgreSQL, mysql and oracle configuration templates

 2)  centralized configuration
-    - centralized configuration of jbpm5 properties during build phase
+    - centralized configuration of BPMS6 properties during build phase
       - (via a single build.properties)
     - purpose
-        - BRMS deployable has configuration files throughout it's various sub-components
+        - BPMS Deployable has configuration files throughout it's various sub-components
         - instead of manually modifying it's various config files, PFP allows the developer/admin to configure properties from a single properties file

 3)  database integration
-    - integrated and performance tested  using postgresql
+    - integrated and performance tested  using postgresql and mysql
-    - all jbpm5 / drools components now using one of 3 JCA connection pools:
+    - all BPMS6 components now using one of 2 JCA connection pools:
         1)  jbpm-core-cp
         2)  jbpm-bam
-        1)  guvnor-cp

-4)  CDI singleton services
-    - Exposes full functionality of BRMS APIs to remote clients
-    - Allows for scalability / fail-over in distributed environment
-    - Allows for wrapping with EJB, REST or SOAP endpoints
-    - avoids management of jbpm5/drools knowledge sessions in client code
-    - simplifies usability of the jpm5 engine from the client perspective

-5)  EJB wrappers of CDI singleton services
+4)  EJB wrappers of CDI singleton services
-    - provides remote access to CDI singleton services
+    - provides EJB remote access to CDI singleton services
-    - Allows for runtime configuration of JAAS policies
-        - Authentication requirements
-        - Method-level authorization
-        - Programmatic authorization via SessionContext

-6)  task functionality
-    - No longer uses a Mina /Hornet-q messaging provider nor jbpm5 "Task Server"
-    - instead, exposes task related API as EJB3
-    - greatly simplifies environment
-    - substantial performance and concurrency improvements
-    - leverages BRMS TaskServiceSession directly
-    - BRMS human task functionality is centralized

-7)  StatefulKnowledgeSession management:
-    - drools/jbpm5 process engine functionality is centralized
-    - forwards process engine BAM events to a messaging provider
-    - significantly more performant than persisting BAM event to RDBMS in same thread of execution as process engine
-    - two implementions:
-        1)  SessionPerPInstance strategy
-          - appropriate when bpmn2 definitions include rules nodes
-          - prevents optimistic lock exceptions that may occur in concurrent environments
-          - recycles database SessionInfo records after process completion -prevents SessionInfo table from continuosly growing
-        2)  SingleSessionForAll strategy
-          - appropriate when bpmn2 definitions do not include rules nodes

-8)  bam functionality
-    - bam data maintains relationship between: parent process instances and its sub-process instances
-    - this allows BAM reporting that can be depicted in a tree structure
-    - within the BAM audit-trail tree structure, the BAM reports can be generated that include any human task variables that existed at that time
+    - ideal when clients desire to participate in same XA trnx with process and task engines